Following our patio lighting ideas, we’ve also prepared a list of indoor lighting ideas for you!

 32. Whimsical approach

-A magical addition to your cottage garden concept, this hanging branch fixture looks so dreamy.
+A magical addition to your cottage patio ideas UK, this hanging branch fixture looks so dreamy.
 Offering a whimsical winter scene, it’ll also look charming for summer.
 Just replace the colour of the ornaments and add more greenery.

 33. Woven rattan pendant light